SantanaG993/WHSTechNotes/journal.md

 Im feeling good, the most stressful part has been math class.
 One goal I have for the rest of the scholl year is to pass my math class,to do that I can keep up with my work.
 # April 2, 2025
 I did the dance party lesson.
+# April 7, 2025
+I believe AI can help us with the star tests in many reasons.
+One we can get the answers quicker.
+Two we can search on how to solve the problems quicker and better.
+AI can also help you understand certain things better.
+I personally wouldnt use it tho.
+Because I prefer to study my own ways with the ways the teacher taught us.
+Overall I think it depends on the persons opinion.
+So that why I think AI could help certain students with the STAAR test.